jbilander/Base64/README.md

 required for the board to autoconfig, and you will need a jumper shunt for it unless you are daisy-chaining from another device.
 See [notes on selected parts](#notes-on-selected-parts).

-Push each 32-pin section through the carrier board pads **from the top** and solder on the top side.
+Push each 32-pin section through the carrier board pads **from the underside** and solder on the top side.
 The protruding bottom side is what plugs into the host system's MC68000 socket.

 The 32-pin sections are broken out of cheap 40-pin breakaway strips, and the break leaves a